Climate Change Response

 Long-term Risks

-Heavy rain may cause equipment damage and reduce revenue.
-Drought may lead to power and water supply interruptions, affecting operations. |
+Heavy rain may cause equipment damage and revenue loss; drought may disrupt power and water supply, affecting operations. |

 |

-High/Long-term Response |
+High/Long-term |

 |